Gabeaya/Capstone/Readme.md

 ## Tuesday March 1st
 * 6:25 Add firebase authentication.
 * 7:00 Flesh out the website to have a home and a actions page.
+* 7:30 Look up how to locally store information from many users.

 ### Capstone Decisions:
 * Utilize the MUI within the "firebase" app made with the clever programmer.
 Try to learn a lot of mui as it does a lot of things you haven't even known existed, let alone know how to do yourself